Cau-Correa/ms1/README.md

 ### Acknowledgements

-My Mentor for continuous helping and feedback.
+My Mentor for helping and feedback.
 Tutor support at Code Institute for their support.
 To the Slack Community for helping me with my silly questions.